 This keeps your Arkansas LLC in good standing and in compliance with state law so it can continue operating.
-You simply confirm the information on the Annual Franchise Tax, file it with the Arkansas Secretary of State, and pay the Annual Franchise Tax fee.
+You simply confirm the information on the Annual Franchise Tax, file it with the Arkansas Secretary of State, and pay the Annual Franchise Tax report fee.

 The Arkansas LLC Annual Franchise Tax costs $150 per year.
 This fee is paid every year for the life of your LLC.

 Arkansas Business License and Permit Fees (varies)

 Depending on where your LLC does business in Arkansas and the industry you’re in, you may need to obtain additional Business Licenses or Permits.
 For example, you may need to get a City Business Permit for the town or city where your LLC operates.

 The costs for these other business licenses or permits will vary depending on location and industry, but usually the fees are not very high.
-Some licenses and permits are issued at the state level, and others are issued by a municipality (the town, city, or county).
+Some business licenses and permits are issued at the state level, and others are issued by a municipality (the town, city, or county).